 Mockingjay Part 2 is the fourth and final of the Hunger Games films.
 This began with The Hunger Games (2012) and progressed through The Hunger Games: Catching Fire (2013) and The Hunger Games: Mockingjay Part 1 (2014), all based on Suzanne Collins popular series of Young Adult novels.

 That said, once Mockingjay Part 2 gets to the core of its drama, it emerges rather well, certainly better than Mockingjay Part 1, which felt more like filler to get to the big climax than anything else.
 During the middle two-thirds of the film, the naive politics that have driven the rest of the sequels are set aside and everything stripped down to a tight and effective military sortie drama.
 The scenes racing through the streets and tunnels, fighting off death traps and mutant creatures have a gritty edge that one wishes had made its way into the original Hunger Games.
-(It now starts to seem anodyne looking back on it – it shied away from the idea of its heroine killing people, while the film here is brutal and unsentimental in killing off many of those around Katniss and moreover having her actively kill others).
+(Looking back on the original now, It seems anodyne – it shied away from the idea of its heroine killing people, while the film here is brutal and unsentimental in killing off many of those around Katniss and moreover having her actively kill others).
 On the other hand, you do question the credibility of some of the action sequences – like the turning of just about every street corner of The Capitol into a series of giant death traps.
 You keep wondering how the populace manage to navigates around these to do its daily business?